Starkey vs. ReSound Hearing Aids: Our Hands-On Comparison

 The current ReSound product lineup includes:

 While testing the Vivia model in an Auracast-enabled environment, we experienced seamless audio streaming directly from the venue’s sound system to the hearing aids.
-This could be the future of public space accessibility for hearing aid users.
+It could be the future of public space accessibility for hearing aid users.

 Performance Comparison